When Guests Refuse to Leave: How to Prevent an Airbnb Squatter at Your Vacation Rental

 • Maintain Comprehensive Documentation: Keep detailed records of all interactions with the squatter.
 This documentation serves as evidence that you’ve taken lawful and compliant steps to resolve the situation.
 Additionally, note any instances of aggression or threats made by the squatter, as this information can be used in court if necessary.

-• Contact Your Insurance Provider: Review your current insurance policy to determine whether it covers squatters.
-If you’re uncertain, consult your insurance agent promptly to verify your coverage.
+• Contact Your Insurance Provider: Review your current insurance policy to determine whether it provides coverage for squatters.
+If you’re uncertain about the details found in the fine print of your policy, consult with your insurance agent to verify your coverage.
 If you do have coverage, initiate a claim.
 Your claim may be denied without specific squatter coverage, leaving you responsible for the associated costs.

-$10,000 in Loss of Business Revenue: Proper Insurance will compensate you up to this amount for the loss of business revenue resulting from a squatter’s refusal to vacate your “insured location,” as stated in the “policy declaration” after the agreed-upon rental period has concluded.
+$20,000 in Loss of Business Revenue: Proper Insurance will compensate you up to $20,000 in Loss of Business Revenue resulting from a squatter’s refusal to vacate your “insured location,” as stated in the “policy declaration” after the agreed-upon rental period has concluded.
 It’s crucial to note that while you may experience income loss due to a squatter occupying your Airbnb, loss of business revenue can also occur during the time it takes to repair or restore your property following damage caused by the squatter.

-$5,000 in Actual Expenses Incurred: Proper Insurance provides coverage of up to $5,000 for the actual expenses incurred when dealing with an Airbnb squatter.
-These expenses might include costs for eviction, court costs, and sheriff fees.
+$10,000 in Actual Expenses Incurred: Proper Insurance provides coverage of up to $10,000 for the actual expenses incurred when dealing with an Airbnb squatter.
+These expenses might include eviction costs, court costs, and sheriff fees.

 Upgrade Your Insurance Coverage Today